Anesthesia for Burn Patients

 This video from IMET2000-PAL discusses the different types of anesthetics for burn patients:

+I'm Ed Smith, a Sacramento traumatic injury lawyer.
 A serious burn is a catastrophe.
-Anyone who has a serious burn through the negligence of another should contact an experienced catastrophic injury lawyer.
+Anyone who has a serious burn through the negligence of another should contact an experienced injury lawyer.
+If you or a loved one has been seriously burned in an accident, call me for free, friendly advice at (916) 921-6400 or (800) 404-5400.